facebook/flipper/docs/getting-started.md

   end

   # For enabling Flipper.
-  # Note that if you use_framework!, flipper will no work.
+  # Note that if you use_framework!, flipper will not work.
   # Disable these lines if you are doing use_framework!
   flipper_pods()
   post_install do |installer|